brettpetch/plex-cdn/README.md

 ## NGINX Configuration

 Before we get into the thick of it, lets get nginx installed.
+If you are running Swizzin, ignore the nginx install method and slide on down.

 ```bash
 sudo su -